1. Place Get Dusty Competition Pastel Guild of Europe of November 2017

-3. Platz Get Dusty Competition Pastel Guild of Europe Sept./2017
+3. Place Get Dusty Competition Pastel Guild of Europe Sept./2017

 Accepted two pastels in the juried online show of the ASPAS Pintores Pastelistas Espaniolas September 2017